retiutut/OpenBCI_EMG_Slideshow/README.md

 Install the OpenBCI GUI and connect with hardware, then stream the data to this app using Open Sound Control (OSC) via the Networking Widget.

 ### Setup
 Use Channels 3 and 4 with either the Cyton or Ganglion.
-Refer to the following illustration for details:
+Refer to the following illustration for details.
+Hand is **palm up*.

 ![EMG_Electrode_Placement](images/OpenBCI_EMG_Slideshow-Electrode_Placement.jp2)